keyu-wang-2002/LLMSys-Rookie/README.md

-# MLSys for LLMs - Rookie Cookbook
+# MLSys for Efficient LLMs - Rookies' Cookbook
 List of Paper, Codebases & Blogs for rookies

 updating...